New York City mayor says people should brace for another possible shutdown

 Potential restrictions could last for "a matter of weeks," De Blasio said.
 "We have to be preparing ourselves mentally and practically for that possibility."

-The city's restaurants were forced to close for indoor dining again Monday.
+The city's restaurants were forced to close for indoor dining again Monday in a move that could cause more permanent closures for thousands of ailing eating and drinking establishments.
+Winter weather threatens the viability of their outdoor setups, too.

+"It's absolutely devastating.
+It compounds the crisis," said Andrew Rigie, executive director of the New York City Hospitality Alliance, an association representing the city's restaurants and nightlife venues.
+"Now with the cold weather and snow on its way, restaurants aren't going to have the benefits of outdoor dining to even help them."